 A student who is writing a thesis for honors in two majors must have a first reader from one major and a second reader from the other.In this case, each reader is, in effect, “first reader” for the major he or she represents.

-The Third Reader serves as a representative of the Honors Program, and must be a full-time faculty member who is not a member of the department or departments for which the student is writing the thesis.
+The Third Reader must be a full-time faculty member who is not a member of the department or departments for which the student is writing the thesis.
 It is not necessary that the third reader be able to make a substantial contribution to the thesis, but only that she or he be able to report to the honors program about the process.

 The members of the student's honors thesis committee vote whether to “Pass” or “Fail” the thesis at the time of the oral defense.
 Two or three negative votes by members of the committee will fail the thesis; in this case there is no basis for appeal except on procedural grounds.
 If there is a single negative vote among the three members of the student’s committee, the following procedures will be followed: